Introduction to NVivo for qualitative and mixed-methods analysis

 Participants are encouraged to bring their own research materials to work with (this could include transcribed primary data, literature files, reports pertinent to the project, etc.), although sample materials can also be provided.

-Please note: The tutor will demonstrate using the new NVivo for Windows (released March 2020) Participants using the new NVivo or its predecessor, NVivo v.12 for Window or Mac are welcome to attend but the course focuses on functions available in the Windows version of the new NVivo, which are not all the same for the Mac version.
-For product details see the QSR International website.
+Please note: The tutor will demonstrate using the new NVivo for Windows (“R1” - released March 2020).
+Participants using the new NVivo or its predecessor, NVivo v.12 for Window or Mac are welcome to attend but the course focuses on functions available in the Windows version of the new NVivo, which are not all the same for the Mac version.
+See the QSR International website for product details.

 - Know where to access relevant resources to support continued NVivo use.